Forensic Light Sources and Alternate Light Examination

 For forensic use, the continuous broadband emission is both an advantage and a limitation.
 The advantage: a single tungsten-halogen source with a set of bandpass filters can scan through multiple wavelength windows in sequence without changing the light source.
 This makes it practical for general evidence screening.
 The limitation: the total radiant power in any specific narrow band is low relative to monochromatic sources, so fluorescent signals excited by a tungsten-halogen lamp are weaker than those excited by a laser or arc lamp at the same bandpass.
 ALS platforms such as the Coherent Innova 300-series argon-ion lasers used in crime laboratories during the 1980s-1990s delivered 2-4 W of monochromatic 514.5 nm light, producing dramatically stronger fluorescent signals from fingerprint chemical treatments than any filtered tungsten-halogen source of the period.

-Modern high-power LED arrays are largely replacing tungsten-halogen sources in general forensic ALS platforms.
-LEDs are monochromatic (narrow emission peak), stable, cool, and long-lived.
+Modern high-power LED arrays have largely replaced tungsten-halogen sources in general forensic ALS platforms.
+LEDs are monochromatic (narrow emission peak), stable, and long-lived.
 The Crime-lite (Foster + Freeman, UK), the Loci Forensics Blue Star and White Star (Canada/US), and the Sirchie RUVIS (Reflected Ultraviolet Imaging System) all use LED or LED-array sources.
-The physics of LED emission is covered in semiconductor physics and is beyond the scope of this module; the important forensic point is that LEDs have largely supplanted tungsten-halogen for ALS applications because they deliver more power in a narrow band, reducing background interference from broadband substrate fluorescence.
+LEDs have supplanted tungsten-halogen for ALS applications because they deliver more power in a narrow band, reducing background interference from broadband substrate fluorescence.

 Discharge lamps generate light by exciting a gas to plasma and harvesting the atomic emission lines that result when electrons cascade back to lower energy states.
 Two types dominate forensic laboratory use.